Domin1k/Microservices/README.md

-# PetFood microservices using ASP.NET Core
+# PetFoodShop microservices using ASP.NET Core

 Project business idea is an application that offers pet food online shop.